inasafe/inasafe-doc/docs/source/user-docs/toolbar.rst

    |project_name| Converter

-This is the tool you need to prepare/save scenarios for the :ref:`batch_runner` Tool.
+This is the tool you need to prepare/save scenarios for the :ref:`toolbar_batch_runner` Tool.
 It lets you save the current visible scenario in QGIS to a :file:`.txt` file.
 This file you can open as a scenario again in Batch runner and recalculate it.
+A more detailed description is available in :ref:`batch_runner`

+.. _toolbar_openstreetmap_downloader:

 |project_name| OpenStreetMap Downloader
 ---------------------------------------